 views.py

-Write your first view in the mysite/polls/views.py
+Write your first view in the django_projects/mysite/polls/views.py file:

 from django.http import HttpResponse